Skip to content

 Published 6 {n} min read

 This is one of the cheapest persistence-detection records the platform produces.
+I have closed cases on it alone.

 Where it fires